Frequently Asked Questions & Answers

 A: It depends on the type of pool liner.
 Refer to the Pool Fits ‘Service Charter’ located on this site within the Business Center.

-Q: Can I measure the pool liner myself and how accurate do the measurements have to be?
+Q: Is it difficult to measure a pool liner and how accurate do the measurements have to be?

 A: You got this!
 Pool Fits has the very best resources within our Knowledge Center: